 11 - 12 August 2018

-The Red Arrows are regulars at the show
+The Red Arrows are due to close the show at 4pm on Sunday

 Free seaside airshow with afternoon displays of classic and modern aircraft over two days, centred just to the left of the North pier.